 The Design-Build Team may request to use the same person as the Level II Supervisor and Level II Foreman.
-This person shall be onsite whenever construction activities as described above are taking place.
-This request shall be approved by the Engineer prior to work beginning.
+This person shall be onsite whenever

 The Design-Build Team may request to name a single Level II Foreman to oversee multiple construction activities on small bridge or culvert replacement projects.
 This request shall be approved by the Engineer prior to work beginning.